Michael Reschke: Career

-Reschke started his career as youth coach of Viktoria Frechen and moved to Bayer 04 Leverkusen in 1979.
+Reschke studied at the German Sport University Cologne.
+He started his career as youth coach of Viktoria Frechen and moved to Bayer 04 Leverkusen in 1979.
 In 1986 he coached the under-19 team of Leverkusen to win the German Championship.
 Reschke replaced Reiner Calmund as managing director of Bayer 04 Leverkusen in 2004.
+Reschke's successor as manager at Bayer 04 Leverkusen was Jonas Boldt, who had previously headed the club's scouting department.

 In the summer of 2014 he became technical director of FC Bayern Munich.

 Reschke moved to VfB Stuttgart in August 2017.
 He officially took over his new office as head of sport and sporting director in Stuttgart on 11 August 2017.
 On 12 February 2019, he was relieved of his duties.
+In the first season with Reschke as sports director, the re-promoted VfB managed to stay in the first division.
+After sporting failures in the 2018/19 Bundesliga season and Stuttgart slipping down to 16th place, Reschke was recalled in February 2019 and replaced by Thomas Hitzlsperger.